yash-srivastava19/nexus-theory/README.md

 If you have come up this far, there must be many questions.
 Now I would try to explain my chain of reasoning by answering some questions that really guided me to this idea.

 ## The Chain of Reasoning Questions...

+- ### Q1.
+What exactly are mental models?
+Think of mental models as someone’s thought processes or explanation of how something works in the real world.
+They are quite imperfect in the sense that there are many inconsistencies, but they are very useful for understanding.
+An analogy that helped me in understanding this goes as follows :

+If you are a little familiar with Game theory, this will be a cakewalk.
+Game theory is a way to represent models of situations such as negotiations(read about Prisoners Dilemma), relationships, trust etc. In a sense, game theory is a mental model that encapsulates all of these situations, and we can use it to arrive at a solution(if it exists)

+Similarly, a machine learning model(again, to some extent) can be treated as a mental model which helps us make sense of data and relationships between them.

+In our case, a mental model is a large language model which tries to make sense of the data that is given to it.
+It is beneficial because apart from just reading all of that data, a large language model during pre-training tries to understand complex relationships between the data that might make them “understand” it.

+- ### Q2.
+How do we know whether these mental models have learnt something or not?
+Is there a way to explain it?
+It’s time to learn about a good machine learning concept - Interpretability.
+Interpretability is a great way to understand what exactly the model is learning and justifications for it.
+The objective function with which the model is pre-trained, cannot accurately capture the real-world costs associated with model decisions.

+In our case, we can draw parallels between the model’s interpretability and the advanced civilization’s interpretability of the data we send.
+There are several standard ways to deduce model interpretability such as  using Shapley values, or LIME.
+This interpretability data can go a long way in understanding how we can deduce what data to send, and maybe can tailor different versions of the same data for different levels of civilization.

+- ### Q3.
+Were the compression techniques used in the Golden Record too much?
+We might have had a better chance with images, texts, and audio?
+The encoding techniques(converting all of the images, text, audio into audio signals) for the golden record are not really generalizable techniques to represent information, at least in my opinion.
+What if the ‘advanced’ civilizations are in their stone age era, and the best use of the golden record is perhaps using it as a weapon or a plate(however bad that it may sound, that could be one of the possibilities).
+We can’t just send them a USB drive for the same reason.
+How we should send those data is not something that this project aims to explain.
+I am working on interpreting what the other civilization might interpret our data, so that we can send actually useful data into the cosmos.

+Maybe having a mathematical representation of these data is a step to understand the mental model of the other civilization.

+### More Questions Will Follow